the574th/design-css-challenge-lab/README.md

 #### Requirements
 - Change the layout from float to flex.
 - Remove any unnecessary CSS without jeopardizing the layout.
-- Add media queries to adjust the layout for smaller screens, per the images below.
 - Fix any errors (formatting or otherwise) in the HTML and CSS.

 #### Starter code